GuildWorks/titech-2023/docs/Adalo1/Adalo1-en.md

 ---
 ###### Preview
 - You can run the app and try it out.
-- You can switch to devices with different screen sizes to check the display.
+- You can switch to devices with different screen sizes to check the display image.
 ![w:830px](images/2021-10-20-02-42-08.png)

 ---